Derek Bentley: Trial

-Thirdly, there was disagreement over whether Bentley was fit to stand trial in light of his mental capacity.
-The Principal Medical Officer responsible was Dr Matheson and he referred Bentley to Dr. Hill, a psychiatrist at the Maudsley Hospital.
-Hill's report stated that Bentley was illiterate and of low intelligence, almost borderline retarded.
-However, Matheson was of the opinion that whilst agreeing that Bentley was of low intelligence, he did not have epilepsy at the time of the alleged offence and he was not a "feeble-minded person" under the Mental Deficiency Acts.
+Thirdly, there was disagreement over whether Bentley was fit to stand trial at all, in light of his mental capacity.
+The Principal Medical Officer at Brixton was Dr. J.C.M.
+Matheson; he referred Bentley to Dr. Denis Hill, a psychiatrist at Maudsley Hospital.
+Hill's report stated that Bentley was illiterate and of low intelligence.
+While agreeing that Bentley was of low intelligence, Matheson was of the opinion that Bentley did not have epilepsy and was not a "feeble-minded person" under the Mental Deficiency Acts.
 Matheson said that he was sane and fit to plead and stand trial.
 English law at the time did not recognise the concept of diminished responsibility due to retarded development, though it existed in Scottish law (it was introduced to England by the Homicide Act 1957).
-Criminal insanity – where the accused is unable to distinguish right from wrong – was then the only medical defence to murder.
+Criminal insanity, where the accused is unable to distinguish right from wrong, was then the only medical defence to murder.
 Bentley, while he had a severe debilitation, was not insane.

+At trial, Bentley's counsel allowed him to give evidence, during which he denied obvious facts, leading Craig's lawyer, John Parris, to call him "a lying moron".

-The jury took 75 minutes to decide that both Craig and Bentley were guilty of Miles's murder, with a plea for mercy for Bentley.
-Bentley was sentenced to death whilst Craig was ordered to be detained at Her Majesty's Pleasure.
-He was eventually released in May 1963 after serving 10 years' imprisonment, married two years later and subsequently became a plumber.
+The jury took 75 minutes to decide that both Craig and Bentley were guilty of Miles' murder, but added a plea for mercy for Bentley.
+Bentley was sentenced to death, while Craig was ordered to be detained at Her Majesty's Pleasure.
+He was released in May 1963, got married and became a plumber.

-Bentley was originally scheduled to be hanged on 30 December 1952 but this was postponed to allow for an appeal.
+Bentley was originally scheduled to be hanged on 30 December 1952, but his execution was postponed to allow for an appeal.
 Bentley's lawyers filed appeals highlighting the ambiguities of the ballistic evidence, Bentley's mental age and the fact that he did not fire the fatal shot.
 Bentley's appeal was heard on 13 January 1953 and was unsuccessful.